Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 Assembly output for draw_dynamic

 In this case, the draw function returns directly to the caller of draw_dynamic, using the return address that was already present on the stack.
-This optimization is possible because the rdi register is already pointing to the concrete object that implements the Draw trait, satisfying the self parameter requirement for the draw function.
+This optimization is possible because the rdi register already points to the concrete object that implements the Draw trait, satisfying the self parameter requirement for the draw function.

 ; Inputs: